krilor/vue-suggest/README.md

 * no functionality for getting options from an endpoint.
 * simple interface
 * a customizable render/template for the options through [scoped slots](https://vuejs.org/v2/guide/components.html#Scoped-Slots)
+* enables and requires use of the `v-model` binding for [custom input components](https://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events)

 ## Installation